GeoscienceAustralia/flowtools/LASextractor/README.md

 For example it can be used to semi-interactively extract LIDAR point elevations along a road or levee.

-In Figure [planview] below, the user has created a line shapefile along a narrow drain in a area where LIDAR data exists.
+In Figure [planview] below, the user has created a line shapefile along a narrow drain in a area where LIDAR data exists (that's the narrow pink-ish line).
 ![planview](Drain_GIS_Planview.png?raw=true)

 LASextractor was used to extract a set of LIDAR xyz points near the line shapefile, and their elevations were plotted vs distance along the line.
 The user then interactively defined a line marking the drain invert (Figure [profile]), a feature which shows up fairly clearly in the LIDAR points.
 ![profile](Drain_bedProfile.png?raw=true)

 Finally all LIDAR points within a small vertical distance of the user-defined line were then exported (blue points in Figure [planview]).
 We could check in GIS that these xyz points were on the drain invert, and use them in other